 The following forms the first half of a two part blog post on my recent trip to Geneva.

-An array of lights guides the aeroplane down the taxiway to the end of runway 05L, where we will be commencing our journey in earnest.
+An array of lights guide the aeroplane down the taxiway to the end of runway 05L.
+It is here that we will be commencing our journey in earnest.
 The lighting effect is exaggerated as the skies above us are still as black as they were some three hours ago when I set off from home.
 Although most of the fog has lifted since the early hours, a thin veil remains shrouding the airport and its surroundings making it difficult to see out of the window.
 Once we reach the end of 05L, the aircraft pauses momentarily.
-In a matter of seconds the pilot teases power from the engines, slowly increasing the power until they are roaring.
-We speed down the runway before the aircraft rotates, leaving the ground and ascending, smoothly yet swiftly.
+In a matter of seconds the pilot teases power from the engines, slowly increasing the power until the engines roar.
+We speed down the runway and the aircraft rotates, leaving the ground and ascending, smoothly yet swiftly.

-We turn again, this time to the left to line up for our final approach to Geneva airport, crossing the France-Switzerland border shortly after we do.
-Mont Blanc towers away to our right, topped with snow like icing sugar atop a cake, it is picture perfect if only I had my camera to hand.
+We turn again, this time to the left to line up for our final approach to Geneva airport.
+We cross the France-Switzerland border shortly after.
+Mont Blanc towers away to our right.
+The mountain is topped with snow like icing sugar atop a cake, it is picture perfect if only I had my camera to hand.
 We land on Geneva’s own runway 05.

 My short journey by air finishes as the aircraft attaches to an airbridge, it is now time to explore this beautiful country on foot.

-Check back to see part 2 of my adventure to Switzerland next week!
+Check back to see part 2 of my adventure to Geneva next week!